rdewolff/Open-Xml-PowerTools-JS/README.md

 JavaScript (ESM) port of the **DOCX-focused** parts of Open XML PowerTools, built to run with **zero npm dependencies** in both **browsers** and **Node.js**.

+This project is **not affiliated with, endorsed by, or sponsored by** Microsoft or the original Open-Xml-PowerTools authors.

 This repo currently focuses on:
 - **DOCX → HTML** conversion (structure-first, expanding fidelity over time)
 - A small set of **DOCX transforms** used by the converter (revisions, markup simplification, text replace)